If you want to turn your WordPress site into an eCommerce site, then you probably know that WordPress alone isn’t enough.

 - Multiple admin accounts

-- Focus appears to be on enterprise level online stores
+- The focus appears to be on enterprise-level online stores

 - Standard plan skimps on bandwidth and disk space